-I participated in the 2013 ARRL DX Phone Contest from our recently completed shack in New Hampshire, USA.
-This was my first serious effort in a Phone contest and I participated in the Single-Operator, High Power Assisted category within the W/VE segment of the contest.
+I participated in the 2013 ARRL DX Phone Contest from our recently completed New Hampshire, USA shack.
+This was my first serious effort in a Phone contest, and I participated in the Single-Operator, High Power Assisted category within the W/VE segment of the contest.

 We have been enhancing our station’s contesting hardware and software recently.
 These enhancements included the addition of a microHAM MK2R+ SO2R interface the week before the contest.

 The MK2R+ provides a single interface to the two radios (an Icom IC-7800 and an Icom IC-9100) at my operating position.
-It allows one microphone, one set of headphones/speakers, one set of paddles, both radios’ FSK interfaces and the MK2R+’s built-in sound cards to be used with both radios in a very flexible way.
-I used the MK2R+ along with the our logger’s voice keyer as part of the contest.
+It allows one microphone, one set of headphones/speakers, one set of paddles, both radios’ FSK interfaces, and the MK2R+’s built-in sound cards to be used with both radios flexibly.
+I used the MK2R+ along with our logger’s voice keyer as part of the contest.
 I only operated using a single radio, the Icom IC-7800, in Single Operator 2 VFO (SO2V) mode in this contest as I wanted to prove in the MK2R+ in a relatively simple configuration during the first contest that we used it in.
-The MK2R+ also provides for control and sharing of our SteppIR DB-36 antennas between the two radios at my position.
+The MK2R+ also controls and shares our SteppIR DB-36 antennas between the two radios at my position.

 The other major station enhancement for this contest was my first use of the N1MM Logger.
-N1MM is a very sophisticated contest logger which provides many features to enable a more competitive contest effort to be mounted.
+N1MM is a very sophisticated contest logger that provides many features to enable a more competitive contest effort.

-As you can see from the picture above, Athena provides a great deal of information about my performance by band in real-time during the contest.
-It is also an excellent tool of analyzing your performance after the contest is completed.
+As you can see from the picture above, Athena provides a great deal of information about my performance by Band in real-time during the contest.
+It is also an excellent tool for analyzing your performance after the contest is completed.

-It was very useful to analyze these results against other scores posted in my category on the 3830 website.
+Analyzing these results against other scores posted in my category on the 3830 website was very useful.
 When I compare the scores posted to these stats, I am pretty satisfied with the performance of my station on all bands but 160m.
-My 160m performance was a little weaker that the top stations in my category in this contest.
-My planned addition of a DX Engineering 8-Circle Receive Antenna System which will cover for 160m plus the addition of some longer radials for my 160m Inverted-L antenna should help with this.
+My 160m performance was a little weaker than the top stations in my category in this contest.
+My planned addition of a DX Engineering 8-Circle Receive Antenna System, which will cover 160m, plus some longer radials for my 160m Inverted-L antenna, should help.

-I made extensive use of N1MM’s cluster data and band map features plus N1MM’s voice keyer to operate in Search and Pounce Mode at QSO rates which exceeded 150 QSO’s per hour at times.
+I made extensive use of N1MM’s cluster data and band map features plus N1MM’s voice keyer to operate in Search and Pounce Mode at QSO rates which exceeded 150 QSOs per hour at times.
 These rates were far better than I have ever been able to achieve.
-N1MM’s voice keyer coupled with some focus on improving my operating technique while running allowed me to approach QSO rates of 200 per hour at times while running.
-This coupled with decent coverage of the available multipliers resulted in a good overall score – by far my best so far.
+N1MM’s voice keyer, coupled with some focus on improving my operating technique while running, allowed me to approach QSO rates of 200 per hour at times while running.
+This, coupled with decent coverage of the available multipliers, resulted in a good overall score – by far my best.

 I learned a lot about how to select which bands to operate at various times during the contest as well as how to use some of the best capabilities of N1MM.
 I was also able to improve my operating skills as the contest progressed.
 I am looking forward to the next major Phone contest so that I can apply all that I learned and hopefully perform better.
-I am hoping to finish in the top 20 within my category for this contest which fulfills one of the major goals that we had when we set out to construct our new station.
+I hope to finish in the top 20 within my category for this contest, which fulfills one of our major goals when we set out to construct our new station.

 – Fred (AB1OC)